g-kanagasabai/BookingManagement/README.md

 # BookingManagement

-Ticket Booking API with MySQL used as backend
+Ticket Booking API with Java Spring Boot and MySQL